djselzlein/djselzlein.github.io/about.md

 You can find him on [GitHub]({{ site.github }}), [LinkedIn]({{ site.linkedin }}) and [Twitter]({{ site.twitter }})

-[Contact](/contact) me if you have any questions or want to hire him!
+[Contact](/contact) him if you have any questions or want to hire him!